Arabic language in Israel: Dialects

 The Arab population of Israel can be grouped into three main clusters of Arabic dialects.
 Among Israeli Arabs in central Israel, the vernacular spoken is similar to Palestinian Arabic, while Bedouin traditionally speak their own dialect of Arabic.
-The northern part of the country is more influenced with Lebanese Arabic (Central Northern Levantine Arabic), especially among Druze.
+The northern part of the country merges with Lebanese Arabic (Central Northern Levantine Arabic).
 The Druze Arabic dialect, especially in the villages, is often different from the other regional Israeli Arabic dialects.
-Druze Arabic dialect is distinguished from others by retention of the phoneme /qāf/.
+Druze Arabic dialect is distinguished from others by retention of the phoneme /q/.

-Many first-generation Mizrahi Jews in Israel and North African Sephardi Jews from can still speak Judeo-Arabic languages, while their Israeli-born descendants have overwhelmingly adopted Hebrew as their first (or sole) language.
+Many first-generation Mizrahi Jews in Israel and North African Sephardi Jews can still speak Judeo-Arabic languages, while their Israeli-born descendants have overwhelmingly adopted Hebrew as their first (or sole) language.